CobaltFusion/DebugViewPP/README.md

 - tailing files (drag an ascii file into debugview to tail it)
 - capture stdin piped messages, allows you to connect any kind of logging

+Coming up (implemented in head version)

+- Redesign of the monitoring code, more flexible and efficient, enable use of any collection as line-buffer (preparation for circular buffer implementation)
+- fixed issues #132, #140

 Download Latest
 ----------------